planetfederal/workshops/workshops/geoserver/doc/source/styling/sld.rst

 View an SLD
 -----------

-GeoServer saves SLD information as files in its data directory.
-These styles can be retrieved through the :ref:`geoserver.webadmin` as well.
+GeoServer saves SLD information as plain text files in its data directory.
+These styles can be retrieved through the :ref:`geoserver.webadmin`.

 #.
 Click the :guilabel:`Styles` link under :guilabel:`Data` on the left side of the page.